grafana/mimir/docs/sources/architecture/store-gateway.md

 Store-gateways continuously monitor the ring state and whenever the ring topology changes (e.g. a new instance has been added/removed or gets healthy/unhealthy) each store-gateway instance resync the blocks assigned to its shard, based on the block ID hash matching the token ranges assigned to the instance itself within the ring.

 For each block belonging to a store-gateway shard, the store-gateway loads its index-header.
 Once a block is loaded on the store-gateway, it's ready to be queried by queriers.
 When the querier queries blocks through a store-gateway, the response will contain the list of actually queried block IDs.
-If a querier tries to query a block which has not been loaded by a store-gateway, the querier will retry on a different store-gateway up to -store-gateway.sharding-ring.replication-factor (defaults to 3).
+If a querier tries to query a block which has not been loaded by a store-gateway, the querier will retry on a different store-gateway up to -store-gateway.sharding-ring.replication-factor (defaults to 3) times or maximum 3 times, whichever is lower.
 The query will fail if the block can't be successfully queried from any replica.

 Blocks are replicated across multiple store-gateway instances based on a replication factor configured via `-store-gateway.sharding-ring.replication-factor`.
 The blocks replication is used to protect from query failures caused by some blocks not loaded by any store-gateway instance at a given time like, for example, in the event of a store-gateway failure or while restarting a store-gateway instance (e.g. during a rolling update).

-This feature requires the backend [hash ring]({{< relref "../architecture/about-the-hash-ring" >}}) to be configured via `-store-gateway.sharding-ring.*` flags (or their respective YAML config flags).
+_The [hash ring]({{< relref "../architecture/about-the-hash-ring" >}}) must be configured via `-store-gateway.sharding-ring.*` flags (or their respective YAML configuration parameters)._

 ### Sharding strategy